-simplex currently accepts raw data as Cameca .asc and SHRIMP .op and .pd files.
+The simplex package currently accepts raw data as Cameca .asc and SHRIMP .op and .pd files.
 Support for SHRIMP .xml files will be added later.
 The online version is a good place to try the look and feel of the software.
-However, it is probably not 375 the most practical way to process lots of large data files.
-For a more responsive user experience, simplex can also be run natively on any operating system (Windows, Mac OS or Linux).
-To this end, the user needs to install R on their system (see https://r-project.org/ for details).
-Within R, the simplex package can be installed from the GitHub code-sharing platform using the remotes package, by entering the following commands at the console:
+However, it is probably not the most practical way to process lots of large data files.
+For a more responsive user experience, simplex can also be run natively on any operating system (Windows, Mac OS, or Linux).
+To this end, the user needs to install R on their system (see https://r-project.org/ for details, last access: 16 August 2022).
+Within R, the simplex package can be installed from the GitHub code-sharing platform using the remotes package by entering the following commands at the console.

+'''

+install.packages("remotes")

-install.packages("remotes") 380 remotes::install_github("pvermees/simplex")
+remotes::install_github("pvermees/simplex")

+'''

-Once installed, simplex' graphical user interface (GUI) can be started by entering the following command at the console:
+Once installed, the simplex graphical user interface (GUI) can be started by entering the following command at the console.